Fix Initial Programs and Iteratively Refine Repair Instructions Toward Non-Elimination Multi-Turn Program Correction: Conclusion

 \section{Conclusion}

-We have analyzed the state-of-the-art method \textsc{SFS} and found that breadth-wise exploration toward high-quality textual directions plays an important role in the self-refinement process.
-From this analysis, we propose IRTD as a simpler method for multi-turn code correction.
-The simplicity of IRTD enables theoretical analysis, allowing us to provide guarantees on the safety of the method.
-Experimental results demonstrate that IRTD achieves competitive performance compared to \textsc{SFS} without requiring complex search structures.
-These findings provide new insights into the mechanisms underlying improved inference performance in multi-turn code correction and suggest promising directions for future research.
+We have analyzed the state-of-the-art method SFS and found that breadth-wise exploration toward high-quality repair instructions plays an important role in the self-refinement process.
+From this analysis, we propose IRRI as a simpler method for multi-turn program correction.
+The simplicity of IRRI enables theoretical analysis, allowing us to provide guarantees on the \textit{non-elimination} of the method.
+Experimental results demonstrate that IRRI achieves competitive performance compared to SFS without requiring complex search structures.
+These findings provide new insights into the mechanisms underlying improved inference performance in multi-turn program correction and suggest promising directions for future research.